4 Waterworks Cottages

 Passing through the hedge and down some steps you enter the rear garden.
 There are Mediterranean inspired terraced beds alongside the house, leading to hidden sun terrace.
 A long wisteria clad pergola with a patio beneath provide a shady dining area.
 At the centre is a large lawn surrounded by mixed planting beds of unusual trees and shrubs and towering perennials and grasses.

-A productive area on the west side of the garden has a fruit cage, vegetable beds, a greenhouse and 'solar-dome'.
+A productive area on the west side of the garden has a fruit cage, vegetable beds, a greenhouse and 'solar-dome' planted with exotic plants.
 In the top corner are several magnolia trees and a circular arrangement of beds quartered by paths and planted with sun loving perennials.

 Time never stands still in the garden and Kristina responds to the garden as it evolves, tweaking the planting and making plans for exciting new areas!